Doctoral Programme in Chemical Sciences and Technology

-- Industrial doctorate mention: is that original work in which an industrial problem is answered or an innovative project related to industry is developed.
-It must be carried out within a company (a company from a private or public sector or Public Administration) in any area of knowledge..
+- Industrial doctorate mention: it corresponds to an original work in which an industrial problem is answered or the development of an innovative project related to industry.
+It must be carried out within a company (from a private or public sector or Public Administration) in any area of knowledge.

-- International Doctorate mention: theses with a special international projection, carried out in collaboration with prestigious research and innovation centres and that also have the support of accredited international experts
+- International Doctorate mention: theses with a special international projection, carried out in collaboration with prestigious research and innovation centres and supported by accredited international experts.

-- Cotutelle (International joint supervision): is the realization of the doctoral thesis under the direction of at least two supervisors belonging to two universities, USC/UVigo and another foreign university.
+- Cotutelle (International joint supervision): doctoral thesis conducted under the direction of at least two supervisors belonging to two universities, USC/UVigo and another foreign university.

 More detailed information on the format and procedure for the defense of the thesis can be consulted on the websites of the doctoral schools: